ansar-a17/the_tahir_project/README.md

 ## Acknowledgements

-- **Alislam.org** and the Ahmadiyya Muslim Community for preserving and making available the original sermon recordings and PDF transcriptions
 - The **Khutbaat-e-Tahir** playlist on Youtube, which served as the primary source of sermons collected in one place, made this process much easier
 - **OpenAI Whisper Large v3** for audio transcription
 - **Anthropic Claude Opus** for structured extraction and summarisation